cerfacs-globc/icclim/doc/source/dev/percentile_bootstrap.rst

 chunking strategy, and icclim should avoid both memory exhaustion and very large dask graphs.

+The fast path is specialised for percentile-based count indices.
+It does not call xclim's generic bootstrap decorator.
+Instead it:

+- tiles the spatial domain according to an explicit memory budget;
+- loads one tile at a time, avoiding a large dask bootstrap graph;
+- uses the already-prepared nominal percentile threshold for non-overlapping years;
+- recomputes donor-year bootstrap thresholds only for years overlapping the reference period;
+- reuses each yearly donor threshold across all output groups in that year, so monthly output does not recompute thresholds twelve times.

 Fast path currently supports:

 - annual ``YS`` and monthly ``MS`` output periods;